ming6715/academic-kickstart/content/project/internal/wineregression/index.md

 ---
-title: Multiple Linear Regressionz: What Decides Wine Quality
+title: Multiple Linear Regressionz - What Decides Wine Quality
 summary: The model explains the relationship between wine quality and a series of chemical composition indexes of wine.
 The response is continuous.
 tags:
 - Data processing